EtienneK2004/DecoGenerator_for_Trackmania_API/README.md

 # DecoGenerator_for_Trackmania_API
- This is made to be used by the corresponding ManiaScript EditorPlugin
+ This is meant to be used by the corresponding ManiaScript EditorPlugin.

+ The script is located in /EditorPlugin/ .